divgo/jquery.formwiz/README.md

 Some of the features of my scripts are as follows;
  - limit & restrict what characters can be entered into a given field
- - limit the number of characters that can be entered into a textarea field
  - allow for minimum and maximum values.
 Allow those min\max values to be numbers, dates or the values of other fields
  - provide a simple way to set a fields default value.
  - parse and validate date\time\datetime values on blur()